Oracle Real Application Testing – Solution to Test Oracle DB Before Moving to Production

 Oracle Real Application Testing 2

-SQL Performance Analyzer enables us to gauge the performance impact of any change to the system that might have an impact on the SQL execution and performance.
+SQL Performance Analyzer enables us to gauge the performance impact of any change to the system that might impact SQL execution and performance.

 They are extremely useful in cases such as: